theobald-software/helpcenter.theobald-software.github.io/docs/draft-odata/sap-connection/settings.md

 	#### SSO - Log in as caller via External ID
 	This option activates SSO with External ID.
-	SSO with External ID uses a Personal Security Environment (PSE) to create a trust relationship between the SAP application server and the service account that runs {{ productName }}.
+	SSO with External ID uses a Personal Security Environment (PSE) to create a trust relationship between the SAP application server and the service account that runs Xtract Universal.
-	This allows {{ productName }} to impersonate any SAP user.
+	This allows Xtract Universal to impersonate any SAP user.
 For more information, see [Knowledge Base Article: SSO with External ID](../../knowledge-base/sso-with-external-id.md).

 	#### SSO - Impersonate caller via Kerberos
 	This option activates Kerberos SSO.